Abhishek-2307/Web-scrapping-with-python/README.md

 # Web-scrapping-with-python
-Scrpe data using HTML elements and text processing
+Scrape data using HTML elements and text processing